justeraseme/minecraft/notes/events/reports.md

 are signed.

 ### 5. Checking the "chat messages" reporting menu itself!
-**This may not actually mean the server is safe**, so take this with a grain of salt.
+> [!DANGER]
+> This may not actually mean your messages are unreportable.
+> Have caution as you would any other server with reports available.

 Sometimes if you try to report chat messages of other people, they never show any chat messages in the reporting menu at all, **with no**